Copywriting Series: What Should Really Be On Your Home Page?

 Second, they should also feel that they can relate to you.
 No, that doesn’t mean your dream client has to be your personality twin, but if you can show empathy and relate to their struggles, goals, or dreams — you are establishing a deeper emotional connection, not just a surface one.

 This is the WHY of your Home Page copy — your mission, very quick background (can be longer on the About page), and why you do what you do.
-(Just make sure to frame everything through the lens of your clients being the hero!)
+Again, just make sure to frame everything through the lens of your clients being the hero.

 How to do it:

-• Be visible and introduce yourself (I like to an include an About section on the Home Page which includes WHY you do what you do)
+Be visible and introduce yourself.
+We always like to an include an About section on the Home Page which includes WHY you do what you do.

 5. Your Home Page copy should lead potential clients down a defined path.

-I bet you don’t include fifty sofa options when you present your design concept, right?
+We bet you don’t include fifty sectional options when you present your design concept, right?
 The same is true of your Home Page’s Calls to Action — if done intentionally and strategically, less is more.
-Too often, I see scattered experiences that give the website visitor too much information or too many buttons to click.
+Too often, we see scattered experiences that give the website visitor too much information or too many buttons to click.

 Your website copy needs to create a user experience — a defined path that you want a potential client to take, from landing on your Home Page to booking a call with you.
 The more selective options you can give people, the better off you will be.